kevonc/kevoncheung.com/content/articles/20210411-misconceptions-building-in-public.md

 I thought my guide covered most of the areas pretty well, but it would be naive to think that a guide can change people's mindsets swiftly.
 It is a process of self-discovery and practice.

-I’ve heard some repeated questions, so here I want to summarize the top 5 misconceptions about Building in Public.
+I've heard some repeated questions, so here I want to summarize the top 5 misconceptions about Building in Public.

 ## 1/ "Building in Public takes up a lot of time which I don't have"
 A certain group of people sees Building in Public as a daily todo list.
 They feel a need to publicize what they're working on every day and talk about their progress, learnings, and achievements very frequently.
 My guess is this movement is very popular among the maker community and hence this behavior is common.